 - Avoid crash diets and eat enough calories to avoid metabolic damage.
 If you fall far below your daily nutrient requirements, it will be hard to burn extra fat, and you might even gain fat.

-- Create your calorie deficit from exercise instead of from eating less, which will help to maintain body composition while burning extra fat.
+- Create your calorie deficit from exercise instead of only eating less, which will help to maintain body composition while burning extra fat.

 - Eat different kinds of nutrient-rich food to feel fuller.
 A complete protein, fibrous carbohydrates, and polyunsaturated fats.
 Learning to cook and being willing to try new things will expand your healthy food choices.